-Get a complete overview of how we can support you during your studies by visiting the Services for Students Handbook.
+Get a complete overview of how St Mary's can support you during your studies by visiting the online guide, Services for Students Information 2023/24.

 If you have experienced, seen or been told about an incidence of bullying, harassment, sexual misconduct, a hate crime, or anything similar, we recognise that this may be difficult for you and we would like to connect you to your reporting options and information on accessing support.

 Please visit our Report and Support pages for more information.